 Points to Consider Before Opting Out

-If you are thinking of opting out you really need to consider that the Local Government Pension Scheme is one of the best and most highly valued of occupational pension schemes.
+If you are thinking of opting out you really need to consider that the LGPS is one of the best and most highly valued of occupational pension schemes.
 Being a member means you can enjoy the benefit of a complete range of secure benefits.

 - Early retirement options